jihado-i/Unifox-Service-Website/README.md

 # Unifox Services Website

-## Description

-The Unifox Services Website is a modern and sleek one-page website designed to showcase the various services offered by Unifox, a digital solutions company.
-The website provides a user-friendly interface for visitors to learn about Unifox's services, including strategy consulting, creative design, development, marketing, innovation, and app design.
+I developed this elegant website to reflect my abilities in website design and development.
+It is a landing page designed to display the various services provided by any company (any company can use it).
+The website provides an easy-to-use interface for visitors to learn about the company's services.

 ## Technologies Used

 - HTML5
 - CSS3
 - JavaScript
+- FontAwesome
+- GoogleFont

 ## Key Features